 At this point, I should mention that the “ARA Libertad” is a 100+ m, three-masted tall ship, mainly used to train Argentina’s navy cadets.
 She has excellent performance as a tall ship, winning the Boston Teapot Trophy nine times in total: in 1966, 1976, 1981, 1985, 1987, 1992, 1998, 2000, and 2007.
 For more information on this ship, please look at this link.

-Back to my story, I find myself leaving Fortaleza aboard the Libertad three weeks later.
-Yes, a sailboat like any other, but immersed in a military environment.
+Back to my story, I left Fortaleza aboard the Libertad three weeks later.
+Yes, a sailing yacht like any other, but immersed in a military environment.
 It took me some time to adapt!

-After the equatorial crossing rituals and a few hassles, EVOLUTION was up and running.
+After the equatorial crossing rituals and a few hassles, EVOLUTION was running.
 Connecting the ship’s instruments to the system was easy.
 To my surprise, they were military-grade, precise, and incredibly well-calibrated.

 The next challenge was creating the polar curves describing the ship’s performance at different true wind angles and speeds.
 Before coming aboard, I already had done my homework, coming up with an estimated data set for this ship.